sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

       }
     ```

-2. Add the SAP HANA driver as a dependency to your project:
+2. In the terminal add the SAP HANA driver as a dependency to your project:

     ```Shell/Bash
     npm add hana